paar5780/Arthur_CSCI2270_FinalProject/README.md

 Bugs:

 1. Sometimes the print matches function doesn't work and we're not sure why.
 It works most of the time but sometimes it won't print anything.

+If you can't get it running or have questions, feel free to email us at paar5780@colorado.edu.